Book a Design Session

 July 20, 2024

-With over 25,000 installations across the country, strong relationships with all major elevator maintenance companies, and strategic partnerships with heavyweights like Corning Inc, SnapCab has become the undisputed leader in elevator interior systems.
-But we’re not letting that slow us down; continuous innovation and improvement continues to be the foundation of our high-rising company.
+We have over 25,000 installations across the country, maintain strong relationships with all major elevator maintenance companies and grow strategic partnerships with heavyweights like Corning Inc. Because of this, SnapCab has become the undisputed leader in elevator interior systems.
+But we’re not letting that make us complacent; continuous innovations and improvement continue to be the foundation of our high-rising company.

 The SnapCab elevator interior system consists of modular, interlocking panels that stack one on top of the other.
-Thanks to this streamlined installation method pioneered by SnapCab Founder and CEO Glenn Bostock, the job can be done in a fraction of the time and at a fraction of the cost.
-Instead of days, elevators can be remodeled in hours.
+Thanks to this streamlined installation method, pioneered by SnapCab Founder and CEO Glenn Bostock, workers can finish the job in a fraction of the time and at a fraction of the cost.
+Instead of days, you can remodel an elevator in hours.
 One-day installation delivers significant cost savings to customers and ensures minimal downtime for their elevators.

 Back in 1996, SnapCab filed for a patent on our panel system.
 Our patented wall paneling system has been a ground-breaking innovation in the elevator industry.
 Unlike traditional methods, our panels interlock seamlessly, offering unmatched ease of installation and removal.